 An accomplished pediatric surgeon, Dr. Troy Reyna was one of the first physicians to introduce minimally invasive surgery for children.
 The first laparoscopic cholecystectomy (gallbladder removal) and first laparoscopic Nissen fundoplication were both performed by Dr. Reyna.
 He is also one of a only a few surgeons in the region that perform minimally invasive pectus excavatum surgery, also known as the Nuss procedure.
 An advocate for innovation, Dr. Reyna embraces the latest advancements in surgical techniques and technology.
-Dr. Reyna’s clinical interests include Hirschsprung disease, pectus excavatum, pectus carinatum, tumors and childhood cancers.
+Dr. Reyna’s clinical interests include hyperhidrosis (palmar), Hirschsprung’s disease, pectus excavatum, pectus carinatum, hernias, tumors and childhood cancers.

 Dr. Reyna is a graduate of the United States Military Academy at West Point, New York where he majored in chemistry.
 He received his medical degree from Georgetown University Medical School, Washington, D.C.
 He completed his surgical internship at Walter Reed Army Medical Center, Washington, D.C. and his surgical residency at Tripler Army Medical Center, Honolulu, Hawaii.
 Dr. Reyna served his Pediatric Surgery fellowship at Columbus Children’s Hospital, Columbus, Ohio.
 Dr. Reyna retired from the U.S. Army as a full colonel after serving as a medical officer during his distinguished military career.
 He was stationed in Germany, Central America, and Iraq during Operation Desert Storm.